 Everything in this guide is written from the point of view of a startup, or an SME, launching a new electromechanical product.
 Nothing here is outside of your reach (or ‘just for big companies’).

-But wait… isn’t everybody leaving China and manufacturing somewhere else, in 2020?
+But wait… isn’t everybody leaving China and manufacturing somewhere else, in 2021 and beyond?

 Large companies that sell a lot in the USA are moving some of their mature productions to Vietnam, Malaysia, Thailand, and so on.
 That’s correct.

 However, if you want to develop a new mechanical and/or electronic product fast and without unnecessary hurdles, you will very probably need to do the manufacturing in China for several reasons:

 - You will be close to a wide range of component suppliers, surface treatment facilities, and so on,